vessl-ai/examples/llama-3-deployment/README.md

 ```
 This will deploy the Llama 3 model using the specified configuration in the YAML file.

-### 8. Retrieve the Endpoint Address
+### 8. Retrieve the Endpoint URL
-You can retrieve the address of the service endpoint with `vessl serve gateway show` command.
+You can retrieve the URL of the service endpoint with `vessl serve gateway show` command.
 ```sh
 $ vessl serve gateway show --service llama-3-textgen --format text